 1 2 3 4 5 6 7 8 9 10 | ngOnInit() { this.obs.subscribe( val => { console.log(val) }, //next callback error => { console.log("error") }, //error callback () => { console.log("Completed") } //complete callback ) } |

-code is as shown below.
+code in older RxJs is as shown below.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 | import { Component, OnInit } from '@angular/core'; import { Observable } from 'rxjs'; @Component({ selector: 'app-root', templateUrl: './app.component.html', styleUrls: ['./app.component.css'] }) export class AppComponent implements OnInit { title = 'Angular Observable using RxJs - Getting Started'; obs = new Observable((observer) => { console.log("Observable starts") observer.next("1") observer.next("2") observer.next("3") observer.next("4") observer.next("5") }) data=[]; ngOnInit() { this.obs.subscribe( val=> { console.log(val) }, error => { console.log("error")}, () => {console.log("Completed")} ) } } |